What is Dual Enrollment?

 Who is eligible to enroll?

-All high school students (9th – 12th grade) attending a public or private high school in Georgia or home study program operated in accordance with O.C.G.A.
-20-2-690(c) can participate in the Dual Enrollment Honors Academy.
+High school students in the 11th & 12th grades attending a public or private high school in Georgia or home study program can participate in the Dual Enrollment Program.